Expense management

 5. Streamlined reconciliation

-The automatically created database helps to maintain a streamlined reconciliation process.
+The automatically created database helps to maintain a streamlined accounts reconciliation process.
 Corporate cards can be integrated with an accounting system.

 So all the expense details are filled into the accounting books without having to put in any extra manual efforts for data entry.